Gazza’s Gas and Grease — The Valleys

 Tag: Is it still here?
 The teufelshunde?

-Jaak: The ‘it’ you refer to is Dieter my friend from Aoraki – I have told you about him before – and he is not a devil!
-He is perfectly friendly once you get to know him – stop being a scaredy cat and come out!
+Jaak: The “it” you refer to is Dieter, my friend from Aoraki — I’ve told you about him before — and he is not a devil!
+He’s perfectly friendly once you get to know him, so stop being a scaredy cat and come out!

 Tag: You promise he won’t eat me?